 But what if you have a smaller apartment.
 This can definitely hurt the size of the TV you can purchase.
 While it’s very possible to still own a massive TV in a smaller apartment, the experience might not be too interesting compared to a larger apartment because of your nearness to the TV screen which is very important.

 The distance to have an immersive experience when watching an 85-inch 4K TV is about 11-feet away from the screen but in tiny apartments, you might not have this luxury of gaps between your sofa and the TV set and that might affect how you’ll consume contents being displayed on the screen.

 So, instead of thinking about the distance from the screen to the sofa, consider the size you’ll need to fill your space.
 4K and 8K resolutions are usually good with the eyes as well and when you use them for VR games, it feels much more realistic which is an interesting thing.

-Owning a smart TV also let you stream and play online games and watch your favorite shows on different platforms like Netflix, Hulu, Apple TV+, Amazon Prime Video Twitch and so forth.
+Owning a smart TV also lets you stream and play online games and watch your favorite shows on different platforms like Netflix, Hulu, Apple TV+, Amazon Prime Video Twitch, and so forth.
 A smart TV is more like an all-in-one window to the world of enormous streaming services.

 But if you’re planning to purchase a smart TV, then there are some really important things you need to consider all which can help guide your purchase decision: